#JusticeForJenny: Morris County Woman Charged With Dumping 10-Week-Old Pup In West Milford Lake

 Fea was released pending a May 22 first appearance in Central Judicial Processing Court in Paterson, Passaic County Prosecutor Camelia M. Valdes and West Milford Police Chief Timothy Storbeck said in a joint announcement.

-They didn't say whether the reward played a part in her identification and arrest.
+They didn't say whether the reward played a part in her identification and arrest -- only that Fea was charged "based on the investigation."

 Jenny was found in the cage at the water's edge.
 With her was a lead-crystal ice bucket that sells used for $18 to $29.